aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 All notebooks and all code cells are idempotent.
 Make sure you run all code cells sequentially, top to bottom.

 ### Assignment mode
-Use this mode if you have experience working with Jupyter notebooks and would like to write own code to have a deeper hands-on understanding of SageMaker features and SageMaker Python SDK.
+Use this mode if you have experience working with Jupyter notebooks and would like to write own code to have a deeper hands-on understanding of SageMaker AI features and Python SDK.
 Each foundational instruction notebook `00-...`, `01-...`, ..., `06-...` in the workshop root folder has a corresponding "assignment" notebook with exercises in the `assignments` folder.
 First, go through the instructions in the root folder notebook and then complete the exercises in the corresponding assignment notebook.
 The notebooks are mapped as follows:
 - `00-start-here` > `./assignments/00-assignment-setup`
 - `01-idea-development` > `./assignments/01-assignment-local-development`